-The scaphoid shift Test (Watson Test) examines the dynamic stability of the wrist, in particular the integrity of the scapholunate ligament (it detects abnormal motion between the scaphoid and the lunate).
+The Watson Test (or as it called scaphoid shift Test) examines the dynamic stability of the wrist, in particular the integrity of the scapholunate ligament.

 The elbow in approximately 90 degrees of flexion and the forearm slightly pronated.